devsecops/defcon-workshop/section-2/README.md

 * `kubectl get nodes` - Verify you are talking to the remote K8S cluster
 * `kubectl proxy` - Starts a proxy locally to view the remote K8S dashboard.
 Same as typing `minikube dashboard` in the above usecase
 * `kubectl apply -f remote-deployment.yaml` - Deploys the remote K8S cluster on GCP.
 Similar commands as above apply here as well
-* `kubectl delete deployments --namespace=remote-server --all` - Deletes the remote deployment in the namespace
+* `kubectl delete deployments --namespace=remote-server --all` - Deletes the remote deployments in the namespace
 * `kubectl delete namespace remote-server` - Deletes the namespace
 * `gcloud alpha container clusters delete remote-cluster` - Delete the remote K8S cluster